Traffic Engineering and Operations Office

 In order for your protest to be placed on the agenda of the CMVRB, the total amount of the citation must be paid and you must provide a written explanation of the grounds for your protest within sixty (60) days of the receipt of the citation.
 Your letter should contain sufficient information to enable the CMVRB to give adequate consideration to your case.
 In addition to a letter of protest, please also provide a copy of the citation being protested as well as any additional pertinent documentation/evidence that will help prove your case.

-Where to Pay for Citation:
+Where to Pay Citation Fine:

 Florida Department of Highway Safety and Motor Vehicles